decretist/Dissertation/Chapter3/chapter3.markdown

 aware of, the revival of the study of Roman law in the early twelfth century than we think he should have been.
-On the other hand, he seems to have been more aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[3]
+On the other hand, he seems to have been more aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[2]

+The starting point for all modern scholarship on Gratian himself is John
+T. Noonan Jr.'s classic 1979 *Traditio* article "Gratian slept here: The changing identity of the father of the systematic study of canon law".
-**You do not need to exhaustively catalog all of the Gratian myths that Noonan debunked, one is enough.
-As an example of his approach and conclusions, show how Noonan debunked one of the most prominent elements of the mythology surrounding Gratian, the claim that Gratian was a Camaldolese monk.**
+Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements that many mid-twentieth century handbooks and reference works presented as commonplace.[3]
+It is unnecessary to exhaustively catalog all of the many Gratian myths that Noonan debunked.
+A single example, his examination of the history of the claim that Gratian was a Camaldolese monk at the monastery of Saints Felix and Nabor in Bologna (one of the most prominent elements of the mythology surrounding Gratian), is sufficient to illustrate the nature of Noonan's method and conclusions.

 Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (*stabat*) at the monastery of Saints Felice and Nabor